-The Sacramento Family Court stated it established a policy to maintain applications and training records with the minor's counsel initial application for as long as the minor's counsel remains on the court's panel list.
+The Sacramento Family Court established a policy to maintain the minor's counsel application for as long as the minor's counsel remains on the court's panel list.

 Recommendation 1.8.a-See pages 41-43 of the audit report for information on the related finding.